Newtonian Few-Body Problem Central Configurations with Gravitational Charges of both Signs: Central configurations of 4 masses

-Consider now the question of possible collinear/planar configurations for Three/Four-Bodies.
-The modified Dziobek equations for collinear/planar central configurations of positive and negative charges are
+Consider now the question of possible planar configurations.
+The modified Dziobek equations for planar central configurations of positive and negative charges are

-where $\lambda$ is a new parameter and $S_k$ are the directed distances/areas of the segments/triangles having at their vertexes the two/three particles different from $k$.
-With respect to equation (\ref{13}), the additional term takes into account the zero area/volume restriction necessary for collinear/planar configurations: $S_l S_k$ is a constant times the derivative with respect to $r_{lk}^2$ of the square of the area/volume of the triangle/tetrahedron formed by the three/four particles, which is expressed as the square of the Heron's equation/as the so-called Cayley-Menger determinant.
+where $\lambda$ is a new parameter and $S_k$ are the directed areas of the triangles having at their vertexes the three particles different from $k$.
+With respect to equation (\ref{13}), the additional term takes into account the zero volume restriction necessary for planar configurations: $S_l S_k$ is a constant times the derivative with respect to $r_{lk}^2$ of the square of the volume of the tetrahedron formed by the four particles, which equals the so-called Cayley-Menger determinant.
 A similar equation was obtained by Dziobek \cite{dz}, but although the two terms on the right hand side of this equation are the same as in Dziobek's paper, in the left hand side the charges are replaced by masses.